marcpage/libernet/README.md

 {
 	"identifier": hash identifier of the node,
 	"name": the name of this node,
+	"address": the address of this node,
-	"servers": {
+	"port": the port number this node is listening on, "servers": {
 		"identifier": {
+			"name": the node's name,
-			"address": name or ip address,
+			"address": dns name or ip address,
 			"port": port listening on,
 			"first": timestamp of first successful connection,
 			"latest": timestamp latest successful connection,